Egypt curfew scaled back as Mursi seeks end to bloodshed

 Asked about those remarks at the news conference with Merkel, Mursi repeated earlier explanations that they had been taken out of context.

 "I am not against the Jewish faith," he said.
-"I was talking about the practices and behaviour of believers of any religion who shed blood or who attack innocent people or civilians.
-That's behaviour that I condemn."
+"I was talking about the practices and behavior of believers of any religion who shed blood or who attack innocent people or civilians.
+That's behavior that I condemn."

 "I am a Muslim.
 I'm a believer and my religion obliges me to believe in all prophets, to respect all religions and to respect the right of people to their own faith," he added.